peterrod54/Compliance/README.md

 Open the **_hosts.txt_** and enter the hostnames or IP addresses that you want to scan.
 Refer to the **_hosts_-_example.txt_** file to see how that's done.

 **NOTE**: It takes 6 minutes to scan one host.
 I recommend that you keep your list of hosts to under 10, at least for your first scan.
-After that, you can add more hosts to that list but remember that the more hosts you list in the text file, the longer the scan will take to generate the compliance report.
+After that, you can add more hosts to that list but remember that the more hosts you list, the longer the scan will take to generate the compliance report.

 ## Step 4